Brent Cross Town

-Brent Cross Cricklewood is a new town centre development under construction in Hendon and Cricklewood, London, United Kingdom.
-The development is planned to cost around £4.5 billion to construct and will include 6,700 homes, workspace for 25,000 people, four parks, transport improvements and a 592000 sqft extension of Brent Cross Shopping Centre.
-The developers of the scheme are Hammerson and Standard Life.
+Brent Cross Town is a new town centre development located between Hendon and Cricklewood, in London.
+The development will include 6,700 homes, workspace for 25,000 people, parks, transport improvements and a 592000 sqft extension of Brent Cross Shopping Centre.
+In 2024 the expected cost of the regeneration project was suggested to be £8 billion.

-Construction was planned to start in 2018 and be completed in 2021–22, but in March 2018 a delay was announced to January 2019.

-In July 2018 it was reported that the shopping centre would be delayed indefinitely.

-In March 2019, the government granted over £300 million to Brent Council to deliver the new station and other infrastructure necessary for the development.
+In July 2018 it was reported that the shopping centre extension would be delayed indefinitely.
+In March 2019, the government granted over £300 million to Barnet Council to deliver the new station and other infrastructure necessary for the development.
 In November 2019, the developers and the council agreed a new timetable in which the shopping centre expansion would come later in the development.

-Construction began in 2020, with the first residential buildings planned to complete in 2024.
+The developers of the scheme are Related Argent.
+The scheme is a joint venture between Barnet Council and the developer.
+Construction was started in 2020 and the first residents started to move in during 2025.

 History

-In 2003, planning permission for a 27,000 sq m extension to the shopping centre alone was rejected by the Office of the Deputy Prime Minister, because of its over reliance on car transport, and because sentiment had moved away from "out-of-town" shopping centres – which Brent Cross was considered to be.
+In 2003, planning permission for a 27,000 sq m extension to Brent Cross Shopping Centre was rejected by the Office of the Deputy Prime Minister, because of its over reliance on car transport, and because sentiment had moved away from "out-of-town" shopping centres – which Brent Cross was considered to be.

-Brent Cross has been designated by the Mayor of London in his London Plan as a 'proposed opportunity area'.
+Brent Cross was designated by the Mayor of London in the London Plan as a 'proposed opportunity area'.

 In a renewed effort to improve the area, the London Borough of Barnet approved a "Brent Cross, Cricklewood and West Hendon Development Framework" plan in 2004.
 This was to redevelop the whole Brent Cross district on both sides of the North Circular Road, not just the shopping centre.
-There would be more shops (retaining the old shopping centre), but also extensive new housing and offices, and attempts would also be made to regenerate West Hendon and Cricklewood.
+There would be more shops (retaining the old shopping centre), but also extensive new housing and offices, along with attempts made to regenerate West Hendon and Cricklewood.